StuartCox3107/iGrow/README.md

 ### Page 6: Record not found page

-This case will show if a user trys to read a record that cannot be found. for example by using the back buttons or copy/paste post deletion.
+This case will show if a user tries to read a record that cannot be found. for example by using the back buttons or copy/paste post deletion.

 ---